The Rise of the Athlete YouTube Series: Part One

 N1NO Beyond series followed the final 18 months of the career of the GOAT of mountain biking.
 The final episode dropped recently, currently sitting at 1.2m views.

-It is what we have learned by building, releasing and sustaining an athlete YouTube series over time.
+What follows is not theory.
+It is what we have experienced by building, releasing and sustaining a successful athlete YouTube series over the last two years.

 Real access.
 We were lucky to be present for the most important moments.
 Together with friends and family Nino posts his retirement announcement to the world.

-This is where long-form YouTube content thrives.
+This is where long-form content thrives.

 YouTube series continually builds engagement over time.
 We continually saw more and more emotional investment through sentiments in the comments.